urbit/docs/arvo/clay/write.md

 - `%del` - Delete a file.
 - `%ins` - Insert file.
 This will also replace an existing file.
-- `%dif` - this has not yet been implemented so will crash with a `%dif-not-implemented` error.
+- `%dif` - This has not yet been implemented so will crash with a `%dif-not-implemented` error.
 - `%mut` - Change a file.
 At the time of writing this behaves identically to `%ins` so its use merely informs the reader.

-Clay does not give any response to an `%info` task so don't expect a sign back.
+Clay does not give any response to an `%info` `task` so don't expect a `sign` back.

 Now we'll look at some example threads: